New year, new organized you

 February – Tackle paperwork and piles

 Tax time seems like the right time to organize your office space for maximum efficiency.
 Start by sorting through the piles of papers – what needs immediate attention, what can be filed for later and what gets sent to the shredder?
 Next, review your filing system and retire what you don’t need.
 Filing systems should be simple and easy to manage.
-Lastly, clean out your desk and back up important data on a hard
+Lastly, clean out your desk and back up important data on an external hard drive.

 March – Spring clean and host a yard sale